 Getting into the holiday spirit is easy in France with its lavishly decorated streets and numerous Christmas markets all over the country.
 Most French Christmas markets (Marchés de Noël) operate from late November till the end of December.
 They offer lots of regional culinary specialties, festive decorations, crafts, and arts.

-One of the largest French Christmas markets is located in the Place Rihour, Lille.
-About 80 cozy chalets feature gifts from artisans, local gingerbread, gauffres liègoises, foie gras, cheese de Savoie, and wine are a must try.
+One of the largest French Christmas markets is located on Place Rihour, Lille.
+About 80 cozy chalets feature gifts from artisans, local gingerbread, gauffres liègoises, foie gras, cheese de Savoie, and wine are a must-try.
 The main square in Lille hosts a huge Christmas tree and a Ferris wheel offering a panorama of the market square.
 Check out the carved nativity scene and beautiful ornaments decorating the square.

 The first Christkindelsmärik of Strasbourg was held back in 1570, which makes it the oldest in France.
 It hosts over 300 chalets located in 11 areas of the city.
 They offer arts, crafts, and Christmas decorations.
 Sipping mulled wine or vin chaud and snacking on pretzels, enjoy the views of the Christmas tree in Place Kléber and surrounding UNESCO sites.
 Advent choirs sing Christmas songs and live nativity scenes are impossible to miss.
 Strasbourg markets have different specializations.
 One of them is dedicated to local food with farmers offering produce for sale, another is all about being environmentally friendly, while there are also markets with an emphasis on gifts and crafts.

-The Christmas market in Nice offers amazing light decorations that color the trees and buildings.
+The Christmas Village (Village de Noel) in Nice offers amazing light decorations that color the trees and buildings.
 It features 60 stalls with crafts, an ice skating rink, a Ferris wheel, and carousels.
 The market is also famous for its wide selection of champagne and seafood.
 You also don't have to worry about winter weather spoiling your shopping plans.

-The Christmas Market of Bordeaux is located at the Allée de Tourney square.
+The Christmas Market of Bordeaux, or Marché de Noël Bordeaux in French, is located at the Allée de Tourney square.
 With 130 wooden huts, the markets feature unique crafts of the Aquitaine region, handmade chocolates from Bayonne and foie gras.
 Children can enjoy free sleigh rides across the square and visit Père Noël while adults enjoy a glass of Médoc.